 The consolidated financial statements include the College and its subsidiary, SFX Corporate Services Limited (Company registration number 09413077).
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-All financial statements are made up to 31 July 2023.
+All financial statements are made up to 31 July 2024 Intra-group sales and profits are eliminated fully on consolidation.